opentok/opentok-node/DEVELOPING.md

 1. Change the version number for future development by incrementing the patch number (z) adding "-alpha.1" in the source code (not the documentation).
 For possible files, see above.
 Then make another commit with the message "Begin development on next version".
-1. Push the changes to the source repository: `git push origin master`
+1. Push the changes to the source repository: `git push origin master && git push --tags origin`
+1. Add a description to the [GitHub Releases](https://github.com/opentok/opentok-node/releases) page with any notable changes.

 ## Workflow